kisom/ke/README.txt

 See the man page for more info.

-It should be available via homebrew, even.
+It should be available via homebrew, even:

+    brew tap kisom/homebrew-tap
+    brew install ke

 Released under an ISC license.